BasedLukas/BasedLukas.github.io/source/_posts/gzip.md

 To get hands-on with the concepts discussed in this blog, you can check out [this repository that I made](https://github.com/BasedLukas/zip_classification).
 It provides a simple implementation of LZ77 and Huffman encoding, allowing you to experiment with these algorithms and see how they work in practice.

 For a more in-depth understanding of gzip, consider reading [this blog post](https://www.infinitepartitions.com/art001.html).
 [This article](https://www.zlib.net/feldspar.html) offers an excellent explanation of the LZ77 algorithm.
-Of course, it's highly recommended that you delve into the original paper, available [here](https://aclanthology.org/2023.findings-acl.426/), which is very well written and understandable.
+Of course, you should read the original paper, available [here](https://aclanthology.org/2023.findings-acl.426/), which is very well written and understandable.